Mera Peak (6476m) and Island Peak (6189m)

 The mountain flight in and out of Lukla which is where most treks begin and end in the Khumbu (Everest) region can be delayed due to bad weather.
 Normally it is for about 24 hours but it can be longer.
 We recommend you allow some time in Kathmandu after the specified day of the internal flight just in case.
 There is more information about Himalayan flight delays.

-For a one way seat on the helicopter out of Lukla will cost $500.00 minimum.
+For a one way seat on the helicopter out of Lukla will cost $550.00 minimum but this figure does depend on how many passengers are in the helicopter.
 The cancelled portion of your aeroplane flight can be refunded and used to offset this figure, which is about $170.00 for a one way sector, so there would be a balance to pay for the helicopter.
 You can use your credit card to cover off this additional expenditure.

 CLIMBING MERA PEAK